jmacdon/LDblocks_GRCh38/README.md

 cat subjects.txt eurinds.txt | sort | uniq -d > tmp.txt; mv tmp.txt eurinds.txt

 ```

+The first line simply captures the subject IDs in a VCF (they all have
+the same IDs) and the second returns all the European subject IDs that
+are found in both the VCFs and the IDs we got from 1000Genomes.

 We then computed all the correlation values in parallel using
 `runAllCov.sh` which can be found in the scripts directory.

 ```sh
 runAllCov.sh eurinds.txt EUR 11418
 ```

-The 11418 is the effective size for Europeans.
-We used 17469 and 14269
+The final argument for that script (11418) is the effective population
+size for Europeans.
+We used 17469 and 14269 for Africans and Asians,
-for Africans and Asians, respectively.
+respectively.

 There are three more steps; convert the covariance matrices into
 vectors, calculate the minima across the covariance matrices, and then
-extract the minima (which are output as python .pickle files) as .bed
+extract the minima (which are output as python .pickle files) into .bed
 files.
-We used three scripts to parallelize these steps (which are steps
+We used three scripts to parallelize these steps (which are
-3-5 in the LDetect example).
-As an example for the European ancestry:
+steps 3-5 in the LDetect example).
+As an example for the European
+ancestry:

 ```sh